Free Webinar: Website Migrations & Redirect Mapping Dos & Don’ts Sign up now!

 Validate Schema Markup

 Once you’ve got your markup code, you need to make sure it’s valid.
-As with generators, there’s a lot of different validators out there.
+As with generators, there’s a lot of different structured data validators out there.

 For the single-page, manual implementation we’re looking at here, the main one you should be looking at is Google’s own: the Rich Results Test tool.